sknetwork-team/scikit-network/docs/reference/data.rst

 Files
 *****

-Check the tutorial for importing graphs from dataframes (see Tutorials / Data).
+Check the :ref:`tutorial<DataTag>` for importing graphs from dataframes.

 .. autofunction:: sknetwork.data.from_csv